Southeast Asian racing

 20 Nov 1977 > Macau Grand Prix

 Motor sport in Malaysia during this period was organised by Kelab Sukan Motor Malaysia (Malaysia Motor Sport Club, or MMSC).
 Most Malaysian events in this period were held at Batu Tiga in Selangor, a dedicated motor racing facility designed by John Hugenholtz and opened in 1968.
 The circuit was known as Shah Alam Racing Circuit from 1977 onwards.
-Other circuits in regular use included the Esplanade Circuit on Penang Island used for the Penang Circuit Races, and the Thomson Road circuit used for the Singapore Grand Prix until the race was canned for safety reasons after 1973.
+Other circuits in regular use included the Esplanade Circuit on Penang Island used for the Penang Circuit Races until the early 1980s, and the Thomson Road circuit used for the Singapore Grand Prix until the race was dropped for safety reasons after 1973.
+After the Sepang International Circuit was opened in 1999, Shah Alam's days were numbered and it closed in 2003.

 Note also that the national Grand Prix was billed as the Malaysia Grand Prix in the 1970s, not the Malaysian Grand Prix.